emilianoeloi/ios-Splash/README.md

 ## Descriptions

-I made a SplashScreen that transform in Header.
-I made using LaunchScreen with same configuration that MainView, and then I disabled the BottomConstraint of the MainView and then enable a HeightConstraint to animate from full screen to format of header.
+I've created a SplashScreen that transform itself in Navigation Header.
+I've achieved that by using the LaunchScreen with the same configuration of the MainView.
+Then i disabled MainView's Bottom constraint and enabled it's Height constraint to animate from fullscreen to header's format.

 ## References